DanielY1783/te_ml/results/README.md

 **2018_07_18_tf_chromhmm**
 Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers.

+**2018_07_19_tf_chromhmm**
+Metrics from random forest classifier prediction of transposable element overlap (all transposable elements) with chromhmm enhancers, with weights assigned for random forest classifier using the "balanced" parameter.

 ## HERVs intersected with chromhmm enhancers using 6-mers as features.